Melody Rules

-Melody Rules was a New Zealand sitcom created by Geoff Houtman and Mihera Paterson for TV3.
+Melody Rules is a New Zealand sitcom created by Geoff Houtman and Mihera Paterson for TV3.
 It featured former Nightline host Belinda Todd as Melody, a hard-working sibling guardian surrounded by a gaggle of eccentric friends and family.
 The series was structured in a similar manner to an American sitcom, containing elements such as a laugh track and vaudeville-esque humour.

-Although it ran for 40 episodes over two seasons in 1994-95, it was neither a critical nor commercial success.
+Although it ran for a total of 40 episodes over two seasons in 1995 and 1996/97, it was neither a critical nor commercial success.
 It has been named one of the worst sitcoms of all time.

 Premise

 Melody Rules centred on Melody Robbins (Belinda Todd), a conscientious and mild-mannered travel agent attempting to rein in her wayward siblings while her mother is off on an archaeological dig in Malaysia.
 She is aided and abetted by Fiona (Susan Brady), her ditzy air hostess best friend; Brendan (Alan Brough), her hapless co-worker; and Neville (Alistair Douglas), her nosey, filthy, and unkempt neighbour with the catchphrase "Ya decent?".

 At the time, Todd was best known for her role as co-host of TV3's late news programme Nightline.
 She had little acting experience and was known more for her sexy, outrageous on-screen persona.